mounirn/KharbgaNet/info.md

   10. Enforced the rule that a player must continue moving the same piece until no capture is possible
   11. UI enhacements to the board cell
   12. Messages improvements indicating which move is required.
+  13. Added logic to detect condition when attacker can not move at the begining of the game (automatic loss - bad setting)

 # Compiling TypeScript
 - tsc    (src directory)